phewi/40kscoreboard/README.md

 - Left player CP = A and S
 - Right player VP = E and R
 - Right player CP = D and F

+Use background image opacity 50% to see the text better

+# Todo:
+- Particle effects for bling
+- Edit mode